 Always Chaotic Evil: The Drengin Empire, The Dominion of the Korx, and the Korath Clan are the undisputed examples of this for the major races in the sequel, with the Yor being a lesser example — they're still jerks but they're more pragmatically so.
 And bigger than them all are the Dread Lords.
 The Dark Yor and Snathi represent this for the minor races.

-A Million is a Statistic: Played very, very straight.
-If you take the Evil choice in an event that will kill millions or even hundreds of millions of your own people, you'd hardly notice the population drop at all, and heck; replacing those losses takes so little time it's almost funny, especially for the Torian Confederation or custom races with the Super Breeder ability.
+A Million Is a Statistic: Played very, very straight.
+If you take the Evil choice in an event that will kill millions or even hundreds of millions of your own people, you'd hardly notice the population drop at all!
+Replacing those losses takes so little time it's almost funny, especially for races with the Super Breeder ability.

 The game measures most aspects in billions to begin with.
-Oddly, 1000 soldiers equal 1 billion of population, which in turn turns every planetary invasion in a battle that costs billions of lives.
+Oddly, 1000 soldiers equal 1 billion of population, which makes every planetary invasion into a bloodbath that costs billions of lives.

 Which begs the question how a transport ship can fit so many people to begin with.